|

 c) ("Complex <> Simple") in contrast to "Complicated";

-Where [among natural phenomena] simplicity constitutes a rare and extreme condition of complexity, resembling somewhat Douglas Adams' improbability drive, resulting in "Spontaneous Massive Complexity Failures" every time simplicity happens.
+Where [among natural phenomena] simplicity constitutes a rare and extreme condition of complexity, resembling somewhat Douglas Adams' improbability drive, resulting in "Spontaneous Massive Complexity Failures" every time simplicity emerges.

 Complex matters can be represented [!] by the most blatantly simple (∞, †, ♥ ...) if one wants to.